 Q: When will my swimmer get a UNAC swim cap?

-A: The swimmer will get his/her UNAC swim cap at the first meet her/she participates in for UNAC.
+A: Swimmers will get his/her UNAC swim cap at the first meet he/she participates in for UNAC.
 These caps are to be worn ONLY at swim meets.
 Do not wear them to practice.
 Parents need to supply swim caps for practice.